Azure/bicep-types-az/generated/maps/microsoft.maps/2025-10-01-preview/types.md

 ## CorsRules
 ### Properties
-* **corsRules**: [CorsRule](#corsrule)[] {maxLength: 5}: The list of CORS rules.
+* **corsRules**: [CorsRule](#corsrule)[]: The list of CORS rules.
 You can include up to five CorsRule elements in the request.

 ## CreatorProperties
 ### Properties
 * **consumedStorageUnitSizeInBytes**: int: The consumed storage unit size in bytes for the creator resource.
 * **provisioningState**: string (ReadOnly): The state of the resource provisioning, terminal states: Succeeded, Failed, Canceled
-* **storageUnits**: int {minValue: 1, maxValue: 100} (Required): The storage units to be allocated.
+* **storageUnits**: int (Required): The storage units to be allocated.
 Integer values from 1 to 100, inclusive.
 * **totalStorageUnitSizeInBytes**: int: The total allocated storage unit size in bytes for the creator resource.

-## Encryption
+## CustomerManagedKeyEncryption
 ### Properties
-* **customerManagedKeyEncryption**: [EncryptionCustomerManagedKeyEncryption](#encryptioncustomermanagedkeyencryption): All Customer-managed key encryption properties for the resource.
+* **keyEncryptionKeyIdentity**: [KeyEncryptionKeyIdentity](#keyencryptionkeyidentity): All identity configuration for Customer-managed key settings defining which identity should be used to auth to Key Vault.
-* **infrastructureEncryption**: 'disabled' | 'enabled' | string: (Optional) Discouraged to include in resource definition.
-Only needed where it is possible to disable platform (AKA infrastructure) encryption.
-Azure SQL TDE is an example of this.
-Values are enabled and disabled.
+* **keyEncryptionKeyUrl**: string: key encryption key Url, versioned or non-versioned.
+Ex: https://contosovault.vault.azure.net/keys/contosokek/562a4bb76b524a1493a6afe8e536ee78 or https://contosovault.vault.azure.net/keys/contosokek.

-## EncryptionCustomerManagedKeyEncryption
+## Encryption
 ### Properties
-* **keyEncryptionKeyIdentity**: [EncryptionCustomerManagedKeyEncryptionKeyIdentity](#encryptioncustomermanagedkeyencryptionkeyidentity): All identity configuration for Customer-managed key settings defining which identity should be used to auth to Key Vault.
+* **customerManagedKeyEncryption**: [CustomerManagedKeyEncryption](#customermanagedkeyencryption): All Customer-managed key encryption properties for the resource.
-* **keyEncryptionKeyUrl**: string: key encryption key Url, versioned or unversioned.
-Ex: https://contosovault.vault.azure.net/keys/contosokek/562a4bb76b524a1493a6afe8e536ee78 or https://contosovault.vault.azure.net/keys/contosokek.
+* **infrastructureEncryption**: 'disabled' | 'enabled' | string: Values are enabled and disabled.

-## EncryptionCustomerManagedKeyEncryptionKeyIdentity
+## KeyEncryptionKeyIdentity
 ### Properties
-* **delegatedIdentityClientId**: string {minLength: 36, maxLength: 36, pattern: "^[0-9a-fA-F]{8}-([0-9a-fA-F]{4}-){3}[0-9a-fA-F]{12}$"}: delegated identity to use for accessing key encryption key Url.
+* **delegatedIdentityClientId**: string: delegated identity to use for accessing key encryption key Url.
 Ex: /subscriptions/fa5fc227-a624-475e-b696-cdd604c735bc/resourceGroups/<resource group>/providers/Microsoft.ManagedIdentity/userAssignedIdentities/myId.
 Mutually exclusive with identityType systemAssignedIdentity and userAssignedIdentity - internal use only.
-* **federatedClientId**: string {minLength: 36, maxLength: 36, pattern: "^[0-9a-fA-F]{8}-([0-9a-fA-F]{4}-){3}[0-9a-fA-F]{12}$"}: application client identity to use for accessing key encryption key Url in a different tenant.
+* **federatedClientId**: string: application client identity to use for accessing key encryption key Url in a different tenant.
 Ex: f83c6b1b-4d34-47e4-bb34-9d83df58b540
 * **identityType**: 'delegatedResourceIdentity' | 'systemAssignedIdentity' | 'userAssignedIdentity' | string: The type of identity to use.
 Values can be systemAssignedIdentity, userAssignedIdentity, or delegatedResourceIdentity.
 * **userAssignedIdentityResourceId**: string: User assigned identity to use for accessing key encryption key Url.
 Ex: /subscriptions/fa5fc227-a624-475e-b696-cdd604c735bc/resourceGroups/<resource group>/providers/Microsoft.ManagedIdentity/userAssignedIdentities/myId.
 Mutually exclusive with identityType systemAssignedIdentity.